Euro 2020: What do the Germans really think of England? | DW | 27.06.2021

 And of course, Lampard in 2010.
 They were all particularly dramatic games — and tragic, from England's point of view.

 Stephan Uersfeld (NTV):There are iconic matches but I don't really think it's a rivalry.
-Germany's biggest rivals are the Netherlands, our next door neighbors against whom we've had some historic matches, especially 1974 [Germany's 2-1 triumph over the Netherlands in the World Cup final] and 1988 [Netherlands' 2-1 win against Germany in the European Championship semifinal].
+Germany's biggest rivals are the Netherlands, our next-door neighbors against whom we've had some historic matches, especially 1974 [Germany's 2-1 triumph in the World Cup final — Editor's note] and 1988 [Netherlands' 2-1 win against Germany in the European Championship semifinal].

 Biermann: Absolutely, Wembley is a mythical place.
 There are only a handful of such iconic national stadiums in the world: the Maracana in Rio de Janeiro, for example, or perhaps Hampden Park in Glasgow.
 I think you could tell by the reactions of the German players after the Hungary game: England at Wembley in a proper tournament game, it doesn't get much better than that.

 Buchheister: For many German fans, Wembley is comparable with Camp Nou, the Bernabeu or Anfield — pure romanticism in the motherland of football.
-The 2013 Champions League final at Wembley [in which Bayern Munich beat Borussia Dortmund 2-1] allowed German football to present itself on the biggest stage at the home of football and led to more English fans becoming interested in German football.
+The 2013 Champions League final at Wembley [in which Bayern Munich beat Borussia Dortmund 2-1 — Editor's note] allowed German football to present itself on the biggest stage at the home of football and led to more English fans becoming interested in German football.

 Uersfeld: And of course, it was a German, Dietmar Hamann, who scored the last ever goal at the old Wembley.
 But whenever people think of Germany vs. England, they still think of 1966 and "das Wembley-Tor" …